daksh7011/neptune-animations/README.md

-# Neptune Animations - Animations CSS Library
+# Neptune - CSS Hover Animations Library

 Neptune Animations is a CSS animation library for web elements.

-There are 20 styles currently available to use.
+There are 21 styles currently available to use.

 Check out Demo to see all the styles.

+## Usage
+usage guide is coming soon with newer showcase and optimized version of Neptune Animations.

-**Warning: This library is not compitable with mobile devices.**
+**Warning: This library is not compilable with mobile devices.**

 ## [Demo] (https://daksh7011.com/demo/neptune/)